 Remember that all good things must come to an end.
 Low rates usually don’t last with balance transfer credit cards.
-Many people will look to 0% APR cards to pay off an auto loan, pat themselves on the back for cheating the system, and call it a day — but not so fast.
+Many people will look to 0% APR credit cards to pay off an auto loan, celebrate their cleverness, and call it a day — but not so fast.

-A no-interest card may seem like the answer to your financial prayers, but remember this rate is usually a limited time offer.
+A no-interest credit card may seem like the answer to your financial prayers, but remember, this rate is typically a limited-time offer.

-Promotional rates usually only last 6–21 months, so before charging a big-ticket loan to a credit card make sure to evaluate whether or not you will be able to pay off the balance in the allotted window.
+Promotional rates often only last 6–21 months.
+So, before charging a big-ticket loan to a credit card, make sure to evaluate whether you will be able to pay off the balance in the allotted window.
 If the auto loan balance carries over after the promotion, you will be in big trouble.

 Standard APR Credit Cards

-Student loans, a common debt that many people look to offset with the aid of a credit card, are normally lent at a 7% APR.
+Student loans, a common debt that many people look to offset with a credit card, are normally lent at a 7% APR.
 After refinancing, this rate can drop to as low as 3%.
 The average credit card APR is 15%.
-You don’t have to be a math whiz to recognize that moving debt to a standard credit card, without the crutch of a promotional low APR, will nearly double interest payments.
+Moving debt to a standard credit card, without the crutch of a promotional low APR, would nearly double interest payments.

-Moving Debt to Credit Cards Will Affect Credit
+Moving Debt to Credit Cards Will Affect Your Credit

-Before moving a large sum to a card you should consider the effect it will have on your personal credit.
+Before moving a large sum to a credit card, you should consider its effect on your personal credit.

 Credit Utilization Ratio

-Building a credit history through card use and on-time payments is an important part of boosting your credit score, but borrowing too much money can result in negative marks.
-Credit utilization ratio (CUR) is a measure of how much money you owe versus the total potential debt you could incur.
+Building a credit history through credit card use and on-time payments is important in boosting your credit score.
+However, borrowing too much money can result in negative marks.
+Credit utilization ratio (CUR) measures how much money you owe versus the total potential debt you could incur.
 This metric derives from a simple equation:

-This number is an important factor in your overall credit score.
-It is recommended you only use 30% of your allotted credit to maintain a healthy FICO score.
-Put simply, borrowing too much money, even if it is within your credit limit, can negatively affect your credit score.
+This number is a significant factor in your overall credit score.
+Therefore, it is recommended you only use 30% of your credit limit to maintain a healthy FICO score.
+In fact, borrowing too much money, even if it is within your credit limit, can negatively affect your credit score.

 With this in mind, moving a large auto loan balance to a credit card will likely ding your credit score due to passing the recommended 30% borrowing threshold.

-Technically, if you were to charge a loan to multiple cards you could avoid this issue.
-However, it is a little overly optimistic to expect to have multiple 0% APR credit cards at your disposal, and it makes no sense to move debt to a credit card that has a standard APR.
+Technically, if you were to charge an auto loan to multiple credit cards you could avoid this issue.
+However, it is a little overly optimistic to expect to have multiple 0% APR credit cards at your disposal.
+Additionally, it makes no sense to move debt to a credit card with a standard APR.

 Moving from Secured to Unsecured Debt

-Transferring a car loan to a credit card also comes with a greater risk to your personal finances if you happen to lapse on car payments.
-If for whatever reason, money is tight and car payments start coming in late, you will experience a huge blow to your credit score.
+Transferring a car loan to a credit card also comes with a greater risk to your personal finances if you happen to lapse on your car payment.
+If, for whatever reason, money is tight and car payments start coming in late, you will experience a massive blow to your credit score.

-Credit cards are “unsecured loans” which means they are not backed by collateral.
-If you experience unexpected financial hardship after moving a loan to a credit card there will be no asset to repossess, and your credit score will surely take the brunt of the fallout.
+Credit cards are “unsecured debt,” which means they are not backed by collateral.
+If you experience unexpected financial hardship after moving an auto loan to a credit card, there will be no asset to repossess, and your credit score will surely take the brunt of the fallout.

 In general, it doesn’t make much financial sense to pay off debt with more debt.
 If you’re looking to decrease a car loan’s impact on your bank account, you’re probably better off re-evaluating your finances from the ground up.
 There is no “secret” to getting right side up on auto loans, and incurring more debt is not the answer.

 Instead, think about establishing a budget and exceeding minimum payments.
-This way you will dig yourself out of debt sooner.
-Also, refinancing is a good way to decrease the financial burden of interest payments.
-Seeking out credit repair services can help you regain control of your FICO score, and once you do, you can refinance at a lower interest rate.
+This way, you will dig yourself out of debt sooner.
+Furthermore, refinancing is a good way to decrease the financial burden of interest payments.
+Seeking credit repair services can help you regain control of your FICO score, and once you do, you can refinance at a lower interest rate.

-We are led to believe credit cards are a magic wand — an inexhaustible bank account — that can fix any financial issue.
-This is simply not the case, so be wary of paying off loans with credit cards.
+We are led to believe credit cards are a magic wand — an inexhaustible bank account — that can resolve any financial issue.
+Unfortunately, this is not the case, so be wary of paying off loans with credit cards.

-As an alternative, consider addressing the root of financial hardship and reestablish yourself through tried-and-true measures such as budgeting and credit repair rather than rolling the dice on incurring additional debt.
+As an alternative, consider addressing the root of financial hardship.
+Reestablish yourself through tried-and-true measures such as budgeting and credit repair rather than rolling the dice on incurring additional credit card debt.